| Musical Style: Melodic Power Metal | Produced By: Markus Sigfridsson & Tobias Enbert |

 It is the call of the One, who alters the fall of man

-Beginning to an acoustic guitar solo, "When Shadows Fall" proceeds through its first and second verse to an immaculate blend of rhythm guitar and keyboards.
-Just the right amount of tight sounding double bass highlights the song as it attains a chorus with a catchy refuse to go away hook.
-"When Shadows Fall" focuses on allowing the Light to guide our path through the darkness:
+Opening to a stretch of acoustic guitar, “When Shadows Fall” proceeds through its first and second verse to an immaculate blend of guitar and keyboards.
+Just the right amount of tight sounding double bass bolsters the song as it attains a catchy chorus that almost comes across commercial in capacity (similar to “Dreaming Awake” you will be challenged to rid the hook here of your mind).
+The band, again, heads in lengthy instrumental territory.
+“When Shadows Fall” focuses on allowing the Light to guide our path through darkness:

 Oh, when darkness falls